Open-Family-Policy-Platform/EU-SILC_setup_files/README.md

 # EU-SILC Setup Files

-These are modified versions of the Setup files produced and distributed by GESIS (https://www.gesis.org/en/missy/materials/EU-SILC/setups).
+These are modified versions of the Setup files produced and distributed by [GESIS](https://www.gesis.org/en/missy/materials/EU-SILC/setups).

 The only modification to the original GESIS files are in the specification of directories in the individual files.